oasci/pitt-biosc1540-2024f/README.md

 <h3 align="center">BIOSC 1540</h3>

 <p align="center">
  Fall 2024 •
  <a href="https://www.pitt.edu">University of Pittsburgh</a> •
  <a href="https://www.biology.pitt.edu">Department of Biological Sciences</a>
 </p>

 This course offers a systematic examination of foundational concepts, comprehensive proficiency in Python applications, and an in-depth understanding of the significant fields of computational biology.
 Students learn about genomics, transcriptomics, computer-aided drug design, and molecular simulations in the context of current research applications.
-We focus primarily on hands-on learning with projects centered around *E. coli* as our computational model organism.
-Ultimately, this course is the first stepping stone for undergraduates at the University of Pittsburgh before taking Computational Genomics (BIOSC 1542) and/or Simulation and Modeling (BIOSC 1544).
+This course is the first stepping stone for undergraduates at the University of Pittsburgh before taking Computational Genomics (BIOSC 1542) or Simulation and Modeling (BIOSC 1544).

 ## Contributions